 He subsequently worked as a senior software engineer at NASA, where he developed artificial intelligence algorithms and software for the Mars Rover vehicles.
 Prior to co-founding Collective Health, Preston was Co-Founder and CTO of Lightside Games, a maker of casual social games for Facebook and mobile devices.
 Before that, Preston was Co-founder and CTO of Cellfire, the world’s leading mobile digital coupon company.

-Kent has spent the majority of his career analyzing and managing risk, and he brings that expertise to his role as Collective Health’s Chief Risk Officer, where he oversees the company’s legal, regulatory and compliance functions.
+Kent has spent the majority of his career analyzing and managing risk, and he brings that expertise to his role as Collective Health’s Chief Legal Officer, where he oversees the company’s legal, regulatory and compliance functions.
 As a graduate of West Point, Kent served as an Executive Officer and Platoon Leader in the US Army’s 101st Airborne Division and as an Instructor at the US Army Ranger School.
 Through his experiences leading teams in combat and high-risk training environments, Kent learned the value of meticulous preparation, risk analysis and management.

 After leaving active military service, Kent completed his dual JD and MBA degrees at Stanford University.
 Upon graduating from Stanford, Kent worked as an attorney in the Corporate Transactions Group at Gunderson Dettmer, a leading Silicon Valley-based law firm and co-founded the Endeavor Team Challenge, a 36-hour adventure race that takes place every Fall in the Sierra Nevada Mountains.

 Matt has been designing software (and occasionally hardware) for over three decades.
 He brings a wide technical skill-set, which includes a long history with desktop and mobile app development and a more recent focus on backend architecture and infrastructure.
 In addition to his engineering background, Matt brings with him strong experience with product strategy and development, as well as technical leadership.